Gunther von Hagens' life reads like an archetypal scientist's

 serves as his Business Manager as well as the designer of the BODY

 WORLDS exhibitions.
 A year later, Dr. von Hagens founded the

 specimens for educational use and for BODY WORLDS, which premiered in

 Japan in 1995.
-To date, the exhibitions have been viewed by more than 38 million people, in cities countries across America, Africa, Asia, and Europe.
+To date, the exhibitions have been viewed by 40 million people, in more than 90 cities countries across America, Africa, Asia, and Europe.
 His continued efforts to present the exhibitions, even in the

 face of opposition and often blistering attacks are, he says, the

 burden he must bear as a public anatomist and teacher.
 "The anatomist

 alone is assigned a specific role-he is forced in his daily work to

 reject the taboos and convictions that people have about death and the